-Buildings with or without heated garages must meet ES MFHR Mandatory Requirements with an energy performance at least 15 percent better than ASHRAE 90.1-2010.
+Buildings with or without heated garages must meet ES MFHR Mandatory Requirements with an energy performance at least 15 percent better than ASHRAE 90.1-(applicable MFHR version).

-All buildings under this criterion must use a Performance Pathway with Energy Model as described herein which best matches their building type.
+All buildings under this Criterion must use a Performance Pathway with Energy Model as described herein that best matches their building type.
 ES MFHR does not have a Prescriptive Method for ASHRAE 90.1-2010.
-See the EPA's Energy Star website for ES MFHR approved energy model software.
+Refer to the EPA's Energy Star website for ES MFHR approved energy model software.

-MODIFY: The current criteria REQUIREMENTS to read:
+MODIFY: The current Criteria REQUIREMENTS to read:

-Buildings four stories or more must follow one of the following three Compliance Methods for compliance:
+Buildings four stories or more must follow one of the following three Compliance Methods:

-- Compliance Method One.
-Buildings four stories or more WITH heated garages are not eligible for ES MFHR Certification or EGGC Certification, therefore these buildings must submit the following directly to Minnesota Housing: - Step 1: Prebuild - Follow the ES MFHR performance path and submit a Preliminary Enterprise Green Communities Energy Performance Report Form, or other Minnesota Housing approved report completed by an Energy
+- 1. Compliance Method One.
+Buildings four stories or more WITH heated garages are not eligible for ES MFHR Certification or EGGC Certification; therefore, these buildings must submit the following directly to Minnesota Housing:

+- Step 1: Prebuild

-Design professional.
-The report must demonstrate that the project is designed to the standards of Energy Star MFHR performance pathway and will perform at least 15 percent better than ASHRAE 90.1-2010.
+- Follow the ES MFHR performance path and submit a Preliminary Enterprise Green Communities Energy Performance Report Form, or other Minnesota Housing approved report completed by an Energy Design professional.
+The report must demonstrate that the project is designed to the standards of Energy Star MFHR performance pathway and will perform at least 15 percent better than ASHRAE 90.1-(applicable MFHR version).

 - At a minimum the report should include:

 - General Information

 - Building Modeled Energy Consumption

 - Building Modeled Costs

 - Energy Improvements

-- The report is strongly encouraged to include a process to determine cost effective energy reduction methods.
-Measures (or bundles) with a payback of 10 years of less must be selected and included in the final building design.
+- Minnesota Housing strongly encourages that the report include a process to determine cost effective energy reduction methods.

+Measures (or bundles) with a payback of 10 years or fewer must be selected and included in the final building design.

-Step 2: During Construction
+• Step 2: During Construction

-- For verification of targeted energy results, follow the LEED for Homes Multifamily Midrise Alternative Compliance Path (available at 2011 Enterprise Green Communities Criteria Updates web page) which includes: - Energy and Atmosphere Prerequisite 1 LEED for Homes Multifamily Mid-Rise - Limit Duct Air Leakage - Fundamental Commissioning of Central HVAC Systems - Construction Document Specifications - LEED for Homes Multi-Family Mid-Rise Thermal Enclosure Inspection Checklist

-Step 3: Post-build

-- Follow the ES MFHR performance path and submit a revised postconstruction Enterprise Green Communities Energy Performance Report Form, or other Minnesota Housing approved report completed by an Energy Design professional.
-The report must demonstrate that the project has achieved a performance level at least 15 percent better than ASHRAE 90.1-2010. - Provide a letter confirming that the LEED for Homes Multifamily Midrise Alternative Compliance Path protocols were followed signed by a design professional of the project team.
-Include performance percentage better than ASHRAE 90.1-2010, duct leakage results, commissioning report results, etc.

-- Provide A completed copy of the LEED for Homes Multi-Family Mid-Rise Thermal Enclosure Inspection Checklist. - 2.
+- For verification of targeted energy results, follow the LEED for Homes Multifamily Midrise Alternative Compliance Path, which includes: - Energy and Atmosphere Prerequisite 1 LEED for Homes Multifamily Mid-Rise - Limit Duct Air Leakage - Fundamental Commissioning of Central HVAC Systems - Construction Document Specifications - LEED for Homes Multi-Family Mid-Rise Thermal Enclosure Inspection Checklist - Step 3: Post-build - Follow the ES MFHR performance path and submit a revised postconstruction Enterprise Green Communities Energy Performance Report Form, or other Minnesota Housing approved report completed by an Energy Design professional.
+The report must demonstrate that the project has achieved a performance level at least 15 percent better than ASHRAE 90.1-(applicable MFHR version). - Provide a letter confirming that the LEED for Homes Multifamily Midrise Alternative Compliance Path protocols were followed, signed by a design professional of the project team.
+Include performance percentage better than ASHRAE 90.1-(applicable MFHR version), duct leakage results, commissioning report results, etc. - Provide a completed copy of the LEED for Homes Multi-Family Mid-Rise Thermal Enclosure Inspection Checklist. - 2.
 Compliance Method Two.
-Buildings four stories or more WITHOUT heated garages may be eligible for ES MFHR Certification and EGCC Certification.
-Therefore compliance with 5.1b must be demonstrated via one of the following pathways:

-• Pathway 1: ES MFHR Certification

-Under this pathway Minnesota Housing must be notified of intent to certify through ES MFHR at the application phase.
+Buildings four stories or more WITHOUT heated garages may be eligible for ES MFHR Certification and EGCC Certification; therefore, compliance with 5.1b must be demonstrated via one of the following pathways: - Pathway 1: ES MFHR Certification - Under this pathway, Minnesota Housing must be notified of intent to certify through ES MFHR at the Application Phase.
 ES MFHR must be engaged and proof of registration with ES MFHR must be provided.
 Submit compliance demonstrated with an ES MFHR Certification Certificate after construction completion.